Speeding up your website with Laravel — while keeping your WordPress admin

 That set a clear goal both business and editorial could rally around: make the site fast and reliable again, restore growth in search, and keep WordPress exactly as it is for editors.

-The approach: modern storefront, familiar backend
+The approach: Laravel storefront, WordPress backend

 We moved the public layer to Laravel for speed and stability, while the CMS and content remained in WordPress.
-Laravel reads from the existing WordPress database through a light integration layer, so editors keep working “as yesterday,” and visitors experience “how much better it is today.”
+Laravel reads from the existing WordPress database through a light integration layer — custom Eloquent models mapped to the wp_posts and wp_postmeta tables, with a thin service class that normalizes WordPress’s flexible schema into typed objects Laravel controllers can work with.

 What we changed — in plain language